frankiesanjana/bake-it-better/README.md

 # Bake It Better

-Bake It Better is a blog-style website for users to share baking recipes (also referred to as "bakes").
+Bake It Better is a blog-style website for users to share baking recipes (generally referred to in this project as "bakes").
 All users are able to browse bakes, and once users have created an account and signed in they can add, edit and delete their own.

 - Signed-in users are also able to 'star' baking recipes.
 The star functions as both a like and a bookmark; users can view a list of all the bakes that they have starred.